jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Fetch-Execute Cycle.md

 1) [[Processes|Process]] execution started by CPU
 2) Fetch instruction from register
 3) Execute instruction
-4) Loop 2-3 until process done,
+4) Loop 2-3 until all instructions done
+5) Terminate

+If an [[Interrupts|interrupt]] is received from 2-3, handle it and return

 ![[FetchExecuteInterrupt.png]]